Brewers vs. Angels Player Props Betting Odds

 Adames Stats

-- Willy Adames has four doubles, five home runs, 17 walks and 14 RBI (23 total hits).
-He's also swiped two bases.
+- Willy Adames has 24 hits with four doubles, five home runs, 17 walks and 15 RBI.
+He's also stolen two bases.

 Adames Recent Games